Balian of Ibelin: Dispute between Raymond and Guy

 Balian remained in the kingdom, as an advisor to Guy.
 At the end of 1186, Saladin, the sultan of Egypt and Damascus, threatened the borders of the kingdom after Guy's ally Raynald of Châtillon, Lord of Oultrejordain, had attacked a Muslim caravan.
 Saladin was allied with the garrison of Tiberias in the north of the kingdom, a territory held by Raymond III.
 Guy gathered his army at Nazareth, planning to besiege Tiberias, but Balian disagreed with this, and instead suggested that Guy send an emissary to Raymond in Tripoli, hoping the two could be reconciled before Guy made a foolish attack on Saladin's larger army.
-The first embassy was a failure and the situation remained unchanged throughout the early months of 1187.
 After Easter of that year, Balian, Gerard of Ridefort (Grand Master of the Knights Templar), Roger de Moulins (Grand Master of the Knights Hospitaller), Reginald of Sidon, and Joscius, Archbishop of Tyre were sent on a new embassy to Tripoli.

-During the journey they stopped at Balian's fief of Nablus, and Balian planned to remain behind briefly while the others went ahead.
+When on 30 April the delegation had departed Jerusalem, Saladin had already taken the decision to declare war.
+On 26 April, he launched a third assault on Kerak, once again seizing control of the suburb.
+In the absence of a siege train, Saladin posed no threat to the castle itself, although he did inflict considerable damage upon the surrounding countryside.
+Additionally, he directed his son, al-Afdal, who had remained at Ras al-Ma', to lead a raiding party through Galilee with the objective of attacking the lands surrounding Acre.
+The raid was scheduled for 1 May, coinciding with the date on which the mediators appointed by the High Court had agreed to meet with Raymond III.
+Reynald of Sidon undertook a separate route to Tiberias, while Balian of Ibelin spent the night of 30 April at Nablus.

+The masters of the military Orders and the archbishop of Tyre proceeded to the Templar castle of La Féve, situated a few miles south of Nazareth.
 On May 1, the Templars and Hospitallers were defeated by Saladin's son al-Afdal at the Battle of Cresson; Balian was still a day behind, and had also stopped at Sebastea to celebrate a feast day.
 After reaching the castle of La Fève, where the Templars and Hospitallers had camped, he found that the place was deserted, and soon heard news of the disastrous battle from the few survivors.
 Raymond heard about the battle as well and met the embassy at Tiberias, and agreed to accompany them back to Jerusalem.